WhisperRT -- Turning Whisper into a Causal Streaming Model: Conclusion

 We proposed a method for adapting a non-causal transformer ASR model, such as Whisper, into a causal variant that enables significantly faster real-time transcription with minimal performance degradation and reduced computational cost per transcription.
-An additional benefit of our training approach is the model’s ability to produce word-level timestamps using a simple and naive decoding strategy.
+We showed that using a random chunk size mask can achieve results which are on par with fixed chunk size models.
 Leveraging LoRA, our approach supports a dual-setup model that can be dynamically switched based on user requirements, with negligible memory overhead.
 We also presented a runtime complexity analysis of the proposed method.
-The main limitation of our approach is the need to train a separate model for each chunk size.
-A potential direction for future work is to introduce randomization in the masking scheme.
-Furthermore, the method does not yet address the limitations associated with using a decoder KV-cache in streaming scenarios.
+However, the method does not yet address the limitations associated with using a decoder KV-cache in streaming scenarios.
 One possible solution is to mask the cross-attention heads to enforce alignment with the input acoustics, rather than relying on sparsity assumptions in regions temporally distant from the token's origin.

 \appendices